 SD, standard deviation

 LDL, low-density lipoprotein cholesterol

+Score：3

 We reverse code the two different outcomes (survived at least 5 years or not; died within 5 years or not).
 As a result, we get essentially the same answers.
 They have been condensed to reflect the differences between those that survived at least 5 year and died within 5 years.